Bnai Zion Medical Center: Academic participation

 The Bnai Zion medical center is affiliated with the Ruth & Bruce Rappaport School of Medicine of the Technion – Israel Institute of Technology and serves as a teaching hospital for its students.
 Many of the center's department heads and physicians are on the faculty and are associated with their various medical research initiatives.
 The hospital also operates one of the oldest nursing schools in Israel, which offers an academic degree.

 The Alwall type dialyzer was developed and first used at Bnai Zion Medical Center.
 Researchers from Bnai Zion Medical Center and Technion developed a novel molecule called semaphorin 3A that aims to treat inflammatory conditions, including lupus and asthma.

-Accolades

-The Ambassador of the Kingdom of Bahrain to Israel Khaled al-Jalahma met with Bnai Zion Medical Center's CEO Dr. Ohad Hochman in July 2022 as part of a collaboration between medical centers in Bahrain and Bnai Zion.
-Al-Jalahma was visiting the medical center as part of its 100th-anniversary celebrations that were being held by Bnai Zion's Friends Association, and established mutual delegations, conferences and knowledge exchange in recognition of excellence at the medical center.

-In a 2022 survey of 8,000 people at 29 general hospitals across the country, Bnai Zion Medical Center ranked first in pediatric patient satisfaction.
+Research

+Research associated with Bnai Zion Medical Center includes clinical medicine, immunology, rheumatology, nephrology, integrative medicine, rehabilitation, healthcare-worker resilience and hospital-based clinical studies.
+The hospital is affiliated with the Technion's Ruth and Bruce Rappaport Faculty of Medicine, and physicians from the hospital have published in collaboration with Technion researchers.

+Bnai Zion researchers have contributed to studies in internal medicine and subspecialty fields including nephrology, rheumatology, hematology, cardiology and immunology.
+Clinical and translational research connected with the hospital has also examined semaphorin 3A as an immune-regulatory molecule in autoimmune and inflammatory disease.

+Medical education

+Bnai Zion Medical Center is affiliated with the Ruth and Bruce Rappaport Faculty of Medicine at the Technion – Israel Institute of Technology and serves as a teaching hospital for medical students.
+The hospital also participates in clinical teaching and training in nursing and allied health professions.
+Its clinical departments and outpatient clinics provide training sites in internal medicine, surgery, rehabilitation, emergency medicine and other specialties.

+International and regional role

+Bnai Zion Medical Center has participated in regional and international medical collaborations.
+In July 2022, Bahrain's ambassador to Israel, Khaled al-Jalahma, visited the hospital during its centennial events, in connection with proposed medical exchanges, delegations and knowledge-sharing between medical centers in Bahrain and Bnai Zion.

+The hospital also serves a mixed population in Haifa and northern Israel.
+Its workforce and patient population include Jews, Muslims, Christians, Druze and others, reflecting the demographic diversity of the Haifa region.

 During the Covid-19 Pandemic, photographer Micha Brikman captured hundreds of pictures of daily life inside of Bnai Zion Medical Center.